nehaaraut/Starbucks_capstone/README.md

 - Target is the event.

-## Blog  <a name="Blog"></a>
+## Related Blog
-A blog is been published on medium.
-[Capstone Starbucks Challenge](https://nehaa-139.medium.com/how-to-entertain-customers-for-using-offers-with-starbucks-bc9ea25e310)
+A blog is been published on medium [Capstone Starbucks Challenge](https://nehaa-139.medium.com/how-to-entertain-customers-for-using-offers-with-starbucks-bc9ea25e310)